 - If you have carrots lying around, you can add those in the same way we add the potatoes and onions.

 - Whatever you do, don't skip the onions.
-They add an amazing depth of flavor.
+They add an amazing depth of flavour.
 You can also add more than what the recipe calls for.
-The more the better.
-But I had to draw the line for myself.

 - You can adjust the level of liquid and the salt at the end.
 The recipe yields a lentil soup with a thick consistency because that's how I like it.
 If you like it thinner, add more water at the end.